Shaduppum: Archaeology

 The site, 150 meters in diameter and 5 meters high.
 Tell Harmal consists of a heavily fortified irregular rectangle (147 x 133 x 146 x 97 meters).
-The fortification wall had a towered gateway in the northeast and had 6-meter-wide buttresses.
-It was excavated by Iraqi archaeologists Taha Baqir and Sayid Muhammed Ali Mustafa of the Department of Antiquities and Heritage from 1945 to 1949 in response to planned residential development and illegal digging, discovering about 2000 unbaked clay cuneiform tablets.
+The fortification wall had a towered gateway in the northeast and was 5.6 meters wide with 6.36 meter wide buttresses.
+It was excavated by Iraqi archaeologists Taha Baqir and Sayid Muhammed Ali Mustafa of the Department of Antiquities and Heritage from 1945 to 1949 in response to planned residential development and illegal digging, discovering about 3000 unbaked clay cuneiform tablets.
 These tablets were found in both religious and administrative contexts.
 Stories about Creation, the flood, the Epic of Gilgamesh, and others were inscribed on some of the tablets.
+Only about 1/3 have been published.
 Over 100 large (3.5 cm in diameter) pierced clay balls inscribed with daily brick making receipts were also found.
-In 1997 and 1998, the site was worked by a team from Baghdad University and the German Archaeological Institute led by Peter Miglus and Laith Hussein.
-Many other illegally excavated tablets have found their way into various institutions.